Hartlaub's duck: Description

-On average, Hartlaub's ducks range from 56–58 cm in height.
-This species of duck is monotypic, meaning there is only one type of this species.
+On average, Hartlaub's ducks range from 56–58 cm long.
+It is monotypic, with no subspecies accepted.
 Juveniles have feathers with pale tips on their breast and abdomen.
-Their adult coat is fully grown after six months.
-Adult males weigh between 925 and 1140 g, and they have a white head with reddish-brown eyes.
-The females have barely any white on their heads, have dark red eyes, and weigh between 770 and 805 g.
-The amount of white on each duck's head will vary.
-Both sexes have a blue patch on their wing that distinguishes them from other waterfowl.
+The adult plumage is red-brown overall with a black head with or without white marks on the crown; adult plumage is fully developed after six months.
+The amount of white on each duck's head varies.
+Adult males weigh between 925–1140 g, and have reddish-brown eyes; they are more likely to have extensive white on the crown.
+The females weigh between 770 and 805 g, and rarely have any white on their heads; they have dark red eyes.
+Both sexes have a blue patch on their wing that distinguishes them from most other waterfowl.
 During mating season, the base of the male's bill will enlarge.

 Distribution

 Hartlaub's duck is resident in equatorial West and Central Africa, from Guinea and Sierra Leone east through Nigeria to South Sudan, and south to Gabon, Congo and Zaire.

 Hartlaub's ducks reside in swampy marshes, tropical forests, savanna areas, rivers, and streams.
 In Liberia, they live in mangroves.
 However, they will only gather in flocks in Liberia from January to May.
 Year-round, they will live in parts of central western Africa, including the Democratic Republic of Congo and Cameroon.